 1. Keeping Up with Rapid Technological Changes

 One of the biggest challenges in web development is the fast pace at which technologies evolve.
 Developers must dedicate time to learning and adapting to new tools, languages, and best practices, often on their own time.
-This can be overwhelming, especially for newcomers to the field.
+Keeping a curated library of reference books---like those on Docker or Kubernetes---can help manage this constant flux.

 Reading more: